List of United States of Tara characters: Jason Maurio

 Jason Maurio (Andrew Lawrence) is Marshall's potential love interest and friend.
 Jason is the son of a local pastor.
 He is shown to be confused about his sexuality.
 In episode 9, when Marshall kisses him, Jason kisses him back.
 T lures Jason into the Gregson's backyard shed in episode 10, where she asks him if he likes boys or girls.
 Jason's response is the same to both: "maybe".
 Marshall discovers the pair kissing, prompting him to burn down the shed.
 In episode 11, Jason "breaks up" with Marshall because he thinks Marshall will never forgive him for making out with T. Kate later tries to make Marshall feel better by saying Jason is a "bi-curious church monkey" and claims that a relationship between Marshall and Jason will never work because Jason is only experimenting and will end up marrying a woman.
 Petula texts Marshall in episode 12 to say she saw Jason at Starbucks on a date with a female classmate.

 Gene Stuart

-Gene Stuart (Nathan Corddry) is Kate's boss at the restaurant who is in his early 20s, and with whom Kate has a quite meaningless one-night stand.
+Gene Stuart (Nate Corddry) is Kate's boss at the restaurant who is in his early 20s, and with whom Kate has a quite meaningless one-night stand.
 He becomes increasingly obsessed with her and wants more out of their relationship, despite her not feeling the same way.
 In episode 10, Kate files a sexual harassment claim against him, as he often makes inappropriate remarks and frequently finds excuses to touch the other teenage girls at the restaurant.
 In the Season 1 finale, he was fired, but continued his unwanted advances towards Kate, breaking into the Gregson home.
 He waits for Kate on the couch, and when she arrives he expresses his obsessive love for her.
 Fearing for her safety, Kate steals her mother's car, running into several small objects as she flees.